Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 I-130 Form: Step-by-Step Instructions

 Page one of Form I-130 shows two columns.
-The left column, or Part B, asks for information about the petitioner -- that is, you, the U.S. citizen.
-The right column asks for information about the immigrant, referred to as "your relative."
+The left column, Part B, asks for information about the petitioner — that is, you, the U.S. citizen.
+The right column, Part C, asks for information about your sibling.

 Question 1: Check the third box, Brother/Sister.